 4. Don’t manage employees, mentor them

-A team that upholds a positive team culture forgoes traditional management ideas of running a workplace and instead, emphasizes on teaching and mentoring.
+A team that upholds a positive team culture forgoes traditional management ideas of running a workplace.
+Instead, it emphasizes on teaching and mentoring.
 With managers, employees have spoon-fed the work they need to do and can’t make their own decisions.
-Mentors, on the other hand, ensure that employees get hands-on with the job, and employees are likely to take more initiative and responsibility for their tasks.
+Mentors, on the other hand, ensure that employees get hands-on with the job.
+And employees are likely to take more initiative and responsibility for their tasks.

 Removing traditional managerial duties is one of the first steps to creating a positive team culture.
 As a hiring manager, set up a culture that celebrates teaching in the organization.
-Hold managers personally accountable for an employee’s development to ensure they are fully immersed in the growth of the team members that they are mentoring.
+Hold managers personally accountable for an employee’s development.
+This will ensure they are fully immersed in the growth of the team members they are mentoring.